Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Pressure Sores Claims – How Much Compensation Could I Claim?
+Pressure Sores Claims – How Much Compensation Can You Claim?

 If you or a loved one have suffered from pressure sores (also known as bedsores or pressure ulcers) whilst in a hospital or from care home negligence, you may be eligible to make a pressure sores Pressure Sores Claimclaim for compensation.